 Being the cloud solution owned and operated by the largest search engine on this planet, GCP has its strong sides, especially when it comes to big data handling.
 With GCP, managing humungous amounts of data would be easy.
 BigQuery, a service offering from Google helps you store, sort, and analyze data at lightning speeds.
 Although it’s a little complicated to operate, this gives GCP an upper hand in use cases where large amounts of data are involved.

 Machine learning readiness

 Both Amazon and Google have their own machine learning platforms that offer tight integration with their cloud solutions.
 Amazon’s ML framework is largely automated and can be applied to the stored data in AWS, seamlessly.
-Google takes this one step ahead by providing access to state-of-the art algorithms that power Google search and other prominent applications.
+Google takes this one step ahead by providing access to state-of-the-art algorithms that power Google search and other prominent applications.
 With Google’s platform, users also have the option to build their own ML models.
-Some of the modelling methods provided by Amazon include Regression, Binary classification and multiclass classification.
-Google’s offerings are more advanced, it includes Video analysis, Image analysis, Speech recognition, Text analysis and Translation.
+Some of the modeling methods provided by Amazon include Regression, Binary classification, and multiclass classification.
+Google’s offerings are more advanced, it includes Video analysis, Image analysis, Speech recognition, Text analysis, and Translation.
 Both the platforms can automatically suggest algorithms depending on the data available on the cloud accounts.
 Amazon’s offering is relatively cheaper with $0.42 per hour for data analysis and training while Google charged $0.49 per hour.

 Google’s free trial offering is not as attractive with a $300 credit for 12 months which is more like a discount than a free trial.
 They also offer a forever free instance with 0.2 CPU/0.6GB RAM with disk space of 30 GB and 5GB cloud storage.